mahranshibly/WaMe/privacy.md

 11. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at mahranshibly@gmail.com or by post to:
+If you have questions or comments about this notice, you may email us at wame.ltd@gmail.com or by post to:

 WaMe Ltd.
 __________
-TLV
+TLV,
-Israel
+Israel;

-support at @ : wame.ltd@gmail.com
+Our Android & iOS support at : wame.ltd@gmail.com

 12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?